Private Limited Companies are much smaller and do not pursue public funding; instead, they use their own financial capital to function.

-1. Choose which form of limited enterprise to create
+1. Choose a type of limited company

 Private Companies Limited (LTD)